 Zanesville hydrant flushing

-On Thursday, May 18th, the Zanesville Fire Department will be flushing hydrants within the general area of Hazel Ave., Blue Ave., Brown St., Headley St., Taylor St., Maplehill St. and all side streets in the area.
+On Tuesday, May 23rd, the Zanesville Fire Department will be flushing hydrants within the general area of Center Dr., East & West Dr., Leonard Ave., Genesis HealthCare and all side streets in the area.
 Flushing will be from 7:30 AM to 2:30 PM.

 Start the conversation, or Read more at Whiznews.com.